 At a hotel in Thailand it is nice to tip the bellboy or porter 20 to 50 baht depending on how many bags they carry.
 A tip won't always be expected but try to remember that a hotel worker in Thailand may only earn 200 baht a day.
 As such a tip of 20 to 50 baht will go along way and may lead to exceptional service later.

 Your hotel maid won't expect a tip but nevertheless some guests will leave a small tip of 20 to 50 baht in an envelope on the pillow of the bed.
 Whilst this won't be expected it is a nice gesture and it will certainly be appreciated.

 tipping etiquette for restaurants in Thailand

-In Thailand Tip 5 to 10% at high-end restaurants
+In Thailand Tip a minimum of 10% at expensive restaurants

 tipping etiquette for spas in Thailand